Delicious Elote Easy Mexican Street Corn Recipe You’ll Love

 Ingredients You’ll Need

-• 1 cup crumbled Cotija cheese (or feta, if Cotija isn’t available)
+• 1 cup crumbled Cotija cheese (or feta) – Salty, crumbly cheese for authentic flavor.

 Step-by-Step Instructions